kopitokenid/coffeenomicspaper/README.md

 # Kopi Token
-The official whitepaper of Kopi Token ecosystem.
+The official whitepaper of Kopi ecosystem.